Sajid Mir: 2008 Mumbai attacks

 Sajid Mir was the chief plotter of the 2008 Mumbai attacks.
 To carry out the attack, Mir recruited David Coleman Headley (Daood Sayed Gilani) and assisted Headley in visiting Mumbai prior to the attacks.
 After the terror attack, the FBI listed Sajid Mir as a most wanted terrorist for aiding and abetting, bombing places of public use, providing material support to terrorists, injuring foreign government property, killing citizens outside the United States, and other terrorist activities.
 Mir has a bounty of US $5 million, as declared by the FBI.
 In 2012, Sayed Zabiuddin Ansari revealed in interrogation that Sajid Mir had visited India in 2005 with a fake name and passport under the cricket diplomacy to watch the India-Pakistan ODI Cricket match at Mohali.
 Ansari further revealed that after visiting several places in India, Sajid Mir prepared Taj Hotel's miniature model to familiarize the attackers with the hotel.
 In 2020, India sought the extradition of Sajid Mir, but Pakistan did not respond.

-Arrest and conviction
+Arrest, conviction, and imprisonment

-Pakistan earlier denied Mir's presence in their country, and later claimed he was dead, but in 2022, Pakistan arrested him.
+Pakistan earlier denied Mir's presence in their country, and later claimed he died in 2012, but later arrested him in 2022.
 An anti-terrorism court in Lahore convicted Mir and sentenced him to 15 years of imprisonment with a fine of Pakistani Rs.
 4,20,000 in a terror financing case.
-Pakistan reported to the global terror financing watchdog Financial Action Task Force (FATF) that they have arrested and convicted Mir and sought removal of Pakistan from the 'Grey list' of the FATF.
+Pakistan reported to the global terror financing watchdog Financial Action Task Force (FATF) that it had arrested and convicted Mir and sought removal of Pakistan from the 'Grey list' of the FATF.
+Pakistan was removed from the FATF grey list later that year.

+In 2023, a proposal by the United States and India to designate him as a global terrorist was blocked by China.
 In December 2023, it was reported that Mir was poisoned in prison.

 In popular culture

-Sajid Mir was portrayed by Mir Sarwar in the 2015 Indian film Phantom.
+Sajid Mir was portrayed by Mir Sarwar in the 2015 Indian film Phantom and by Faiz Khan in the 2025 Indian spy thriller film Dhurandhar and its sequel the 2026 film Dhurandhar: The Revenge.